HarleysZhang/dl_note/2-deep_learning_basic/transformer_basic/transformers库快速入门.md

 model_name = "nlptown/bert-base-multilingual-uncased-sentiment"
 tokenizer = AutoTokenizer.from_pretrained(model_name) # 会下载 vocab.txt 词表

+# ["We are very happy to show you the 🤗 Transformers library.", "We hope you don't hate it."],
 pt_batch = tokenizer(
-    ["We are very happy to show you the 🤗 Transformers library.", "We hope you don't hate it."], padding=True,
+    "We are very happy to show you the 🤗 Transformers library.", "We hope you don't hate it.", padding=True,
     truncation=True,
     max_length=512,